wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires September 4, 2015               [Page 1]
+Kumari & Sullivan       Expires November 19, 2015               [Page 1]

-Internet-Draft               Reserve ALT TLD                  March 2015
+Internet-Draft               Reserve ALT TLD                    May 2015

    to this document.
 Code Components extracted from this document must